ABDULSABOOR1995/Vessel-s-Anomaly-Behaviour-Detection/README.md

 The Bureau of Ocean Energy Management (BOEM) and the National Oceanic and Atmospheric Administration (NOAA) have worked jointly to repurpose and make available some of the most important records from the U.S. Coast Guard’s national network of AIS receivers.
 Information such as location, time, ship type, speed, length, beam, and draft have been extracted from the raw data and prepared for analyses.

-So in this project we'll perform some basic exploratory data analysis on AIS data, after that we'll make <b>ML(SVR)</b> model to identify vessel's anomaly behaviour detection.
+So in this project, we'll perform some basic exploratory data analysis on AIS data, after that we'll make the <b>ML(SVR) model</b> to identify vessel anomaly behavior detection.
 ## Data Source
 https://marinecadastre.gov/ais/
 We performed analysis on <b>AIS_2017_01_Zone10</b> dataset.